ponda614/Fifa_Players_Predictions/README.md

 For the CB position, the following skill sets were deemed to have Significant impact on the rating based on the correlation and the p-value.
 They are standing_tackle, marking, interceptions, heading_accuracy , sliding_tackle, short_passing, reactions, ball_control dribbling, long_passing, and composure

-Predictive model
+Machine Learning model
-Some players with dominant skills were sampled to design a predictive model for a team.
+Further learning models were employed to provide additional imput in the data.
+The results are very compared to determine the best fit model which also produced the most accurate prediction.
+Random Forest model produced the best accuracy of 96%.

-Data was split into training/test.
+players with dominant skills were sampled to design a predictive model for team formation Field formation data was created as a dependent variable for further machine learning process.

-A linear regression model was initiated to establish relationship.
+Data was split into training and test group.

-Random forest model was used to predict the best possible formation for a team based on the skills set of players.|
+Random forest model was used to predict the best possible formation for a team based on the skills set of players.

 |**`DATABASE INTEGRATION`**| |
 |--:|--|